Corruption in Peru: Recent history

 After further scandals and facing a second impeachment vote, Pedro Kuczynski, his successor, resigned the presidency on 21 March 2018 following the release of videos showing alleged acts of vote buying, presenting his resignation to the Council of Ministers.
-As a result of the Odebrecht scandal and other controversies, in 2018 all of Peru's living former president were either imprisoned or the focus of corruption investigations.
+As a result of the Odebrecht scandal and other controversies, in 2018 all of Peru's living former presidents were either imprisoned or the focus of corruption investigations.

 Bribery

 Irregular payments and bribes are often demanded from companies operating in Peru, and government contracts are often awarded to well-connected companies.
 Many companies experience the demand for facilitation payments as a result of Peru's extensive bureaucracy.